oneoffcoder/books/sphinx/python-intro/source/exceptions.rst

 Exceptions
 ==========

-Coding is an error-prone activity.
-It is difficult to anticipate when something might go wrong, and even if we could anticipate problems, it is equally, if not more, difficult to decide what to do when something does go wrong.
-In Python, we can use ``try-except-finally`` or just ``try-except`` to handle problems that might occur.
-Generally speaking, there are two types of problems that will bring your program to a grinding halt: ``errors`` and ``exceptions``.
-Errors cannot be handled, but exceptions can be handled (handle by our code).
-Let's look at some examples of how to use ``try-except`` to handle problems.
+Coding is error-prone, and robust programs need to deal with failures deliberately.
+In Python, we typically use ``try``/``except`` and sometimes ``finally`` to handle exceptions.
+In practice, most recoverable runtime problems are represented as exceptions, and your code can catch them when it makes sense to do so.
+Let's look at some examples of how to use ``try-except`` well.

 .. highlight:: python